Hussein Kassim joined UEA as Professor of Politics in 2007, and has been affiliated with the Centre for Competition

 - Founder, with Anand Menon, Damian Chalmers, Simon Hix and Imelda Maher, of the London EU Group.
 1995-2007

 - Peer reviewer for the following journals: European Union Politics, Journal of Common Market Studies, Journal of European Public Policy, West European Politics, Journal of European Integration, Comparative European Politics, Governance, European Journal of Political Research, Public Administration, Journal of Public Policy, European Journal of Political Research, European Political Science Review, Regulation and Governance, European Integration On-line Papers, British Journal of International Relations, Current Issues in European Politics, European Journal of Urban Politics, International Review of Administrative Sciences, Journal of Transatlantic Studies, European Societies

 - Reviewer for the following publishers: Oxford University Press, Palgrave MacMillan, Rowman and Littlefield, UCL Press, Sage Publications, Routledge, IB Tauris, Republic of Letters, Continuuum

 - At University level, I am a member of the ESRC Internal Review College

-- At School level, I am impact champion and a member of the professorial advisory board.
+- At School level, I am research director, impact champion, and a member of the PPL Executive.
 I was co-convenor of ‘The Too Difficult Box’ and a founder of policy@uea, a group that brings together researchers with interests in public policy and public administration from across the University.
 I served as Head of School from 2010 to 2013, during which the time the School rose in The Guardian University Guide ranking from 41st to 16th of UK Politics and International Relations departments.